 A. Cumulative Grade Point Average: All students enrolled at FNU must maintain a minimum grade point average of 3.0.
 Students with less than a 3.0 at the completion of any term will be reported to the Associate Dean by the Registrar.
 Students will be placed on Academic Warning with a Performance Plan in place.
 Failure to bring the grade point average to at least 3.0 in the following term will result in dismissal from FNU.
 Attaining a grade point average of less than 3.0 at the end of a term more than once while enrolled in a program of study will result in dismissal from FNU.

-- B. Satisfactory completion of a course results in a grade of A or B. Courses with the following grades do not count toward total credits completed: I - Incomplete; W - Withdrawal; IP -In Progress and F - Failed. - C. Cumulative Credits Earned: Starting with the first term of enrollment, matriculated students must complete a minimum of three (3) credits in each term.
+- Satisfactory completion of a course results in a grade of A or B. B. Courses with the following grades do not count toward total credits completed: I - Incomplete; W - Withdrawal; IP -In Progress and F - Failed. - C. Cumulative Credits Earned: Starting with the first term of enrollment, matriculated students must complete a minimum of three (3) credits in each term.
 Earned credits, for purposes of this policy, are those in which the student earns a grade of A or B. - Course enrollment must be in courses counting toward the student's degree. - Courses with the following grades do not count toward total credits completed: I - Incomplete; W - Withdrawal; IP - In Progress and F - Failed.
 Except for "F," none of these grades are included in the GPA calculation. - Repeated Courses: When a student is permitted to repeat a course, both the original and repeat enrollments will be noted on the student's transcript.
 However, only credit and grade points earned for the most recent grade are counted in computing the grade point average and determining the number of credits successfully completed. - Transfer credits will be used to satisfy credit requirements for meeting this criterion.
-Transfer credits will be counted as both hours attempted and hours completed. - D. Complete the degree or certificate within the following maximum time frame: - Students enrolled in the MSN + Companion DNP must complete by the following maximum time frame: - CWHNP 156% Students must maintain a cumulative completion rate equal to or exceeding 64% of the credits attempted. - CFNP 162% Students must maintain a cumulative completion rate equal to or exceeding 62% of the credits attempted. - CNEP 142% Students must maintain a cumulative completion rate equal to or exceeding 70% of the credits attempted. - Students completing the ADN Bridge Entry Option must complete the Bridge year at the following maximum time frame: - CFNP- 100% Students must maintain a cumulative completion rate equal to or exceeding 100% of the credits attempted. - CNEP 100% Students must maintain a cumulative completion rate equal to or exceeding 100% of the credits attempted.
+Transfer credits will be counted as both hours attempted and hours completed. - D. Complete the degree or certificate within the following maximum time frame: - Students enrolled in the MSN + Companion DNP must complete by the following maximum time frame: - CWHNP 179% Students must maintain a cumulative completion rate equal to or exceeding 56% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed. - CFNP 186% Students must maintain a cumulative completion rate equal to or exceeding 54% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed. - CNEP 193% Students must maintain a cumulative completion rate equal to or exceeding 52% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed. - Students completing the ADN Bridge Entry Option must complete the Bridge year at the following maximum time frame: - CFNP 150% Students must maintain a cumulative completion rate equal to or exceeding 67% of the credits attempted.
+CNEP - 150% - Students must maintain a